Over time, skin loses its youthful appearance. This natural ageing process is often accelerated by:

 Surgery is necessary to disguise or remove sagging and loose skin.

-- Full face lift includes muscle/facial tightening for jowls
+- The full facelift includes muscle/facial tightening for jowls

 - Neck lift for loose skin and muscles of the neck